ariadne-cps/ariadne/doc/smt_solver_design.md

 dual/Taylor infeasibility path is genuinely reachable with the current interior-point implementation or should be treated as legacy architecture.

+The two endpoint-clamp branches in `monotone_reduce` were subsequently removed after audit.
+They were unreachable from valid interval states in testing, and their semantics were also not contractor-correct: when a Newton image lies strictly outside the current strip, the validated intersection is empty, not a singleton at the previous endpoint.
+The implementation now uses the direct validated intersection in both lower and upper strip updates.
+A redundant post-`box_reduce` empty-domain check in `reduce(vector)` was also removed, because every mutation in the preceding loop is already followed immediately by the same empty-domain return.

 ## Current open work

 The immediate work on `solvers-smt#830` is: